 Contribution of money for a social cause: Employees may occasionally come together to contribute money for a social cause and such contribution of money is allowed, provided

 For avoidance of doubt, contributions as mentioned in above para 5 & 6 are voluntary by the employees, no employee can be forced to contribute for the common cause.
 No retribution or adverse remarks can be made against the employee who does not wish to contribute.

 You must also be particularly careful that gifts and entertainment are not construed as bribes, kickbacks or other improper payments under the specific laws of the jurisdictions of the countries in which you conduct business internationally.
 Please see "Compliance with Laws and Regulations" for additional guidelines in this area.

-Note: Gifts and entertainment may not be offered or exchanged under anycircumstances to or with any employees of the U.S., state or local governments.
+Note: Gifts and entertainment may not be offered or exchanged under any circumstances to or with any state or local government officials.
 If you have any questions about this policy, contact your supervisor or the Legal Department for additional guidance.

 Accurate and reliable records are crucial to our business.
 Our records are the basis of our earnings statements, financial reports and other disclosures to the public and guide our business decision-making and strategic planning.
 Company records include booking information, payroll, timecards, travel and expense reports, e-mails, accounting and financial data, measurement and performance records, electronic data files and all other records maintained in the ordinary course of our business.

 All Company records must be complete, accurate and reliable in all material respects.
 Undisclosed or unrecorded funds, payments or receipts are inconsistent with our business practices and are prohibited.
 You are responsible for understanding and complying with our record keeping policy.
 Please ask your supervisor if you have any questions.